-Burton's lawyer acknowledged that the killing Aug.27 was a tragedy.
+Barry Warhit, Burton's lawyer, acknowledged that the Aug.
+27 killing was a tragedy.
 But he said that Burton's "outrageous, reckless" behavior did not rise to the level of murder, particularly because he was aiming for the grocery's metal sign.
-Although he did not mention manslaughter, he suggested that is the charge for which Burton should be convicted.
+Although Warhit did not mention manslaughter, he suggested that is the charge for which Burton should be convicted.

-"He will be accountable for taking her life," the lawyer, Barry Warhit, said.
-"But not every homicide is deprayed.
+"He will be accountable for taking her life," Warhit, said.
+"But not every homicide is depraved.
 Not every killing is murder."

-Burton, then 17, was in a car with three other people the night of Aug.
-27. As it pulled around the corner of Beech and Poplar streets, Burton fired six shots from a gun he later claimed one of the other occupants handed him.
+Burton, then 17, was in a car with three other people that night.
+As it pulled around the corner of Beech and Poplar streets, Burton fired six shots from a gun he later claimed one of the other occupants handed him.
 Santos, 19, was saying goodbye to friends before leaving the next day for her sophomore year at the University of New Haven.
-She was struck by one of the bullets and died a short time later at St. Joseph's Medical Center.
+She was struck by one of the bullets and died a short time later at St. Joseph's Hospital.